-When healthy living is your goal, homesteading offers great benefits.
+When healthy living is your goal, homesteading offers some great benefits.

 We’ve all been there.
 That point where we decide we need to live healthier.
 Then when we start researching how to do that, EVERYONE has a program to sell us.
 Right?
 Well, I’m not selling anything.
 I’m just sharing how our move to homestead over the past year has resulted in much better health for us.